Wimberley, Texas: Geography

 Wimberley is located in western Hays County 38 mi via road southwest of Austin and 58 mi northeast of San Antonio.

 According to the United States Census Bureau, the city has an area of 23.2 km2, all land.

 Cypress Creek joins the Blanco River in Wimberley; the Blanco then empties into the San Marcos River near the city of San Marcos, 16 mi southeast of Wimberley.
 Blue Hole and Jacob's Well are located along Cypress Creek.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Wimberley has a humid subtropical climate, Cfa on climate maps.
+The climate in the Wimberley area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen climate classification, Wimberley has a humid subtropical climate, Cfa on climate maps.